 - ¼”-thick tempered glass backboard with a consistent rebound

 - 4″ x 4″ square support pole

 - Height-adjustable (7.5 feet to 10 feet).

-As you can see, this hoop has many of the same features as the aforementioned hoops.
+As you can see, this offering from Spalding has many of the same features as the aforementioned hoops.
 It has a big tempered glass backboard, a breakaway rim and is height-adjustable.
-If you just want to shoot some baskets on a high-quality hoop but want to keep costs to an absolute minimum, then this is probably the hoop for you.
+If you want to keep costs to an absolute minimum, then this might be for you.